coolassassin/reactcci/README.md

 but to set up your config quickly you are able to execute next command:
 `rcci --init`
-This command runs configuration mode, which allow you to generate config and template folder without any manual manipulations.
+This command runs configuration mode, which allow you to generate config file and template folder without any manual manipulations.

 ## Config
 To set up your config, you need to create `rcci.config.js`